hosseinsarshar/build-release-ci-cd/README.md

 2. Then you need to integrate the ML Pipeline within your DevOps Build Pipeline.
 For that, check out this notebook: [Service-Principle-Login.ipynb](https://github.com/classicboyir/build-release-ci-cd/blob/master/Service-Principle-Login.ipynb)
 3. To find out the steps required in the Deployment time, check out this notebook: [DeployModel.ipynb](https://github.com/classicboyir/build-release-ci-cd/blob/master/DeployModel.ipynb)
 4. Then, it's time to work on your entire build and release Pipeline, for the instructions, read: [Create_Release_Pipeline_Instructions.ipynb](https://github.com/classicboyir/build-release-ci-cd/blob/master/Create_Release_Pipeline_Instructions.ipynb)
-5. Now, have everything you needed.
+5. Now, you have everything you needed.
 Check your release pipeline and enjoy it.

 A successful implementation of this repo will result in the following diagram.